kimbo/directmailers-loghook/README.md

 - Improve default template for letters and postcards (right now it's just `<p>log message goes here</p>`)
 - Clean way to use custom templates

+# Limitations

+I don't know this for sure, but I suspect directmailers only will send mail in the United States of America.